On the Model Theory of Second-Order Objects: Abstract Elementary Classes for Team Semantics

-for all admissible $X$.
-However, there is no obvious way to extend the map to non-admissible sets.
-Hence it is unclear whether it is possible for our direct limits to satisfy the smoothness property of the unions of chains axiom of AECs (which corresponds to the universal mapping property of direct limit in category theory).
+Now, suppose each $\f_{i,j}$ (and hence also $\g_i$) is a team embedding and denote $\B=\lim\A_i$.
+If $\C$ is another structure with team embeddings $\h_i\colon\A_i\to\C$, $i\in I$, such that $\h_i = \h_j\circ\f_{i,j}$, then we may define a partial map $\mathcal k\colon\B\to\C$ such that for any $i\in I$ and $X\subseteq\A_i^n$, $\mathcal k(\g_i(X)) = \h_i(X)$.
+However, there is no obvious way to extend the map $\mathcal k$ to non-admissible sets.
+Hence it is unclear whether it is possible for our direct limits to satisfy the smoothness property of the unions of chains axiom of AECs (which corresponds to the universal mapping property of direct limits in category theory).
 However, we shall solve this problem in \cref{subsec:accessible.team.category} by transitioning to work with something reminiscent of general models of second-order logic.